unfoldingWord-dev/translationStudio-Info/docs/dStart.rst

-tS for Android™: Starting a Translation Project
+tS for Desktop: Starting a Translation Project
 =================================================